joanms/unicorn-attractor/README.md

-# Unicorn Attractor
+# UnicornAttractor

 The Full-Stack Frameworks milestone project for Code Institute's full-stack web development course.
+It is an issue tracker for a fantasy game called UnicornAttractor.
+Users can report bugs they have experienced and request features they want added to the game.
+They can also upvote bugs and features.
+Upvoting bugs is free, but users can't upvote a bug they submitted, or upvote the same bug more than once.
+There are no limits on upvoting features, but users need to pay a fee of €5 per upvote on a feature.
+The site developers will prioritise fixing the bugs with the most upvotes and spend at least 50% of their time implementing the highest-paying features.

 ## UX